 It eliminates the need for regular inventory counts

 Part of running an efficient warehouse means conducting regular counts to ensure that all inventory is where it needs to be and in the expected condition.
-Having said that, when warehouse management systems are installed, you can carry out this time-consuming task less often, without sacrificing accuracy or quality.
+Having said that, implementing a warehouse management system allows you to carry out this time-consuming task less often, without sacrificing accuracy or quality.

-Depending on the size and complex nature of your warehouse, you might be able to completely trade in your weekly or monthly counts for periodic cycle counts that can be cross-checked against the system.
-This revelation is a serious game-changer as it frees up valuable time and costly labor budgets.
+Depending on the size and complexity of your warehouse, you might be able to completely trade in your weekly or monthly counts for periodic cycle counts that can be cross-checked against the system.
+This revelation is a serious game-changer as it frees up valuable time and reduces labor costs.

 Benefits of using a warehouse management system

 Clearly, warehouse management systems can do a lot for a business in terms of efficiency and accuracy, but many warehouses end up reaping rewards that they might have never saw coming.
-Here are just a few of them:
+Here are just a few of the warehouse management system benefits:

 Generating automatic reports

 Not all warehouse management systems offer this feature, but the best ones do.
-If your warehouse struggles with compliance, safety, or tricky fulfillment protocols, then it’s best that you apply a software system to your process that generates these beneficial reports as often as you need to access them.
+If your warehouse struggles with compliance, safety or tricky fulfillment protocols, then it’s best to implement a software system that generates these beneficial reports as often as needed.

 Scalability to grow with your business

-We all have big plans for our businesses, which means that warehouse management systems should always be considered a necessity — even if you aren’t taking advantage of every single one of its features at this very moment.
-Remember, when selecting one of these advanced software systems, make sure that you invest in one that will help your company thrive as your procedures shift.
+We all have big plans for our businesses, which means that warehouse management systems are a necessity — even if you aren’t taking advantage of every single one of its features from the start.
+Remember, when selecting a warehouse management system, make sure that you invest in one that will help your company thrive as your procedures shift.